Growing your business

 Anglia Ruskin University (ARU) offers a wide range of opportunities for businesses, from professional development, through to consultancy, to support for innovation.

-The Business and IP Centre Cambridgeshire supports entrepreneurs, inventors and small businesses through Intellectual Property and Market Research advice sessions and workshops, on a range of business support topics.
+The Business and IP Centre (BIPC) Cambridgeshire and Peterborough supports entrepreneurs, inventors and small businesses through Intellectual Property and Market Research advice sessions and workshops, on a range of business support topics.

 Cambridgeshire and Peterborough Growth Hub gives local businesses access to a wide range of business support, advice, grants and events, aimed at helping businesses to grow and develop.